Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Method

 \subsection{Overall architecture}

-Guided by the core principle of \textit{Edit Content, Preserve Acoustics}, we design a hierarchical framework as illustrated in Figure~\ref{fig:architecture}.
-Our approach orchestrates this principle through two stages: \begin{itemize} \item \textbf{Structural Foundations via Decoupling:} To insulate acoustic stability from content modification, we restrict editing operations to a discrete semantic space.
-This effectively isolates linguistic manipulation from acoustic timbre variations, which are subsequently reconstructed by a Flow Matching decoder within a unified manifold. \item \textbf{Perceptual Alignment via RL:} To ensure the edited region fuses indistinguishably with the bidirectional context, we introduce a \textit{Self-Consistency Rewards GRPO} stage.
+Guided by the principle of \textit{Edit Content, Preserve Acoustics}, we design a hierarchical framework illustrated in Figure~\ref{fig:architecture}.
+The system operates in two stages: \begin{itemize} \item \textbf{Structural Foundations via Decoupling:} Editing is restricted to a discrete semantic space to isolate linguistic manipulation from acoustic variations.
+The edited semantics are subsequently rendered into waveform space by a Flow Matching decoder within a unified acoustic manifold.

+\item \textbf{Perceptual Alignment via RL:} To ensure the edited region fuses indistinguishably with the bidirectional context, we introduce a \textit{Self-Consistency Rewards GRPO} stage.
 We leverage a pre-trained TTS model as an implicit critic to maximize the conditional likelihood of the generated tokens, thereby enhancing global coherence of semantic tokens without requiring paired ground-truth data. \end{itemize}